JMI On-line Catalog

 Customer Comments

-"I just installed an encoder kit on my Meade Lightbridge.
+"I just installed an encoder kit on my Meade LightBridge.
 Wow!
 That was so easy!
 That is the best setup I've ever seen.
 The three-point mount for the elevation encoder is pure genius!
-Thanks alot!
+Thanks alot!"
 (P. M.)

 "I got lucky and had a clear sky tonight.
 I set up, vertical alignment, then aligned on Polaris and Rigel.
 I put in a 35mm, 68-degree eyepiece, went to M44.
 Almost dead center.
 M31, M1, M38, all nearly dead center.
 I was even able to find M81-with a 20mm ultrascopic, which only has about 55 degree FOV!!
 I was most impressed with the accuracy.
 I started to have encoder errors after about an hour, but am not disappointed, since it was -2°F when I was observing!!
 The metal on the eyepieces was so cold that it hurt to hold them.
 Great products, great service, and you can quote me."
 (Mark Norby)

-Customer's Equipment: NGC-microMAX on a 12" Meade Lightbridge
+Customer's Equipment: NGC-microMAX on a 12" Meade LightBridge

 NGC-microMAX Manufacturer's Operating Temperature Spec's: 14ºF to 122ºF